 to quality health services

-Partners should demonstrate how they are innovating to remove physical, financial, and/or cultural barriers to care while highlighting and engaging on upstream solutions.
+Partners should demonstrate how they are investing and innovating to remove physical, financial, and/or cultural barriers to care while highlighting and engaging on upstream solutions.

 social determinants of health

-Partners should share how they center and cultivate the leadership, expertise, and solutions of communities and individuals most impacted by the inequities they seek to address.
-They must have a track record of cultivating deep, meaningful relationships in community.
+Partners should demonstrate the ability to meaningfully center and cultivate the leadership, expertise, and solutions of communities and individuals most impacted by the inequities they seek to address.
+Organizations must demonstrate deep and active partnerships in our service region.